 Next, take the frozen truffle balls out of the freezer and place one at a time on a fork and dip it in the melted chocolate.
 Be sure to coat the truffle completely!

 Then return the truffle to the baking sheet to harden and continue until all the truffles are coated.
-Now put them in the refrigerator to set.
+Now put them in the refrigerator or freezer to set.

 You can store them in the refrigerator for about a week in an airtight container.
 Similarly, they will be okay for about a month in the freezer, but I doubt they’ll last that long!